INESCTEC/replica-ns3/README.md

 In order to ensure that the Docker image is built with the latest third-party dependencies available, add the `--no-cache` flag to the command above.
 Otherwise, the Docker image can be generated with cached dependencies from previous builds.

-By default, the Docker image is generated with the latest development version of ns-3.
-To use a specific version of ns-3, for instance `ns-3.44`, add the flag `--build-arg NS3_VERSION=ns-3.44` to the above command.
-To use a specific version of the ns-3 [5G NR module](https://gitlab.com/cttc-lena/nr), for instance `5g-lena-v4.0.y`, add the flag `--build-arg NS3_NR_VERSION=5g-lena-v4.0.y` to the above command.
+The `--build-arg` optional arguments allow the specification of the versions of ns-3 and the dependencies of this project.
+By default, the Docker image will be generated with the versions used to generate the results of the project, whose values are indicated in the command above.

 ### Run Docker Image